Persistent Acne Myths, Debunked!

 1. Poor Hygiene Causes Acne

 "Blemishes are caused by dirty skin” seems to be an especially entrenched notion.
 In reality, washing your face several times a day or using strong cleansing agents will dehydrate your skin, which can trigger sebaceous glands to produce extra sebum (oil) in response.

 Pores clogged with excess sebum and non-sloughed dead skin cells are what cause acne blemishes, not dirt.
 This is not to say that cleansing your skin isn’t crucial; a consistent routine of cleansing and exfoliating is absolutely essential.

 Daily use of our Rescue Rebalancing Cleanser and Rescue Pore-Minimizing Toner can create an excellent foundation for clear skin.
-Adding our Defend Gentle Exfoliator once or twice a week will help leave your skin refreshed and glowing.
+Adding our Defend Gentle Exfoliator a few times a week will help leave your skin refreshed and glowing.

 2. Pimples Can Form Overnight

 While this may seem the case when you wake up with a blemish that wasn’t there the night before, the fact is that a pimple can take anywhere from one to two weeks to develop, before it even reaches the skin’s surface!
 That’s why a consistent but not overzealous cleansing routine is so important, as it helps prevent blemishes from having the chance to form in the first place.

 3. The Sun Helps Dry Out Acne

 There’s actually a kernel of truth to this, in that UV radiation dries out your skin, which can effectively “dry out” blemishes.
 This may cause a chain reaction, however, in that your skin will likely produce more sebum (oil) to compensate for dehydration, thus contributing to one of the conditions that cause acne to form.

 Better to stay off this roller coaster by wearing a high SPF, broad spectrum sunscreen every day and keeping excessive sun exposure to a minimum.